zaufi/kate-cpp-helper-plugin/README.rst

 And vise versa.

 The second case: sometimes you have a really big class defined in a header file (let it be ``my_huge_application.hh``).
-It may consist of few dickers of methods each of wich is hundred lines or so.
+It may consist of few dickers of methods each of which is hundred lines or so.
 In that case I prefer to split implementation into several files and name them aftr a base header like ``my_huge_application_cmd_line.cc`` (for everything related to command line parsing), ``my_huge_application_networking.cc`` (for everything related to network I/O), and so on.
-As you may guess "Open Header" plugin will fail to find a corresponding heder for that source files.
+As you may guess "Open Header" plugin will fail to find a corresponding header for that source files.

 Starting from version 0.5 Include Helper Plugin can deal with both mentioned cases!